Other sections in Organisation, Work and Technology:

 Our PhD programme and Doctor of Management set the agenda in debates about human resource management and employment relations.

-We welcome able research students, suitably qualified and interested in pursuing research in the Department's areas of academic specialisation towards a MPhil/PhD or Doctor of Management.
+We welcome applications from suitably qualified individuals interested in pursuing research within the Department's areas of academic specialisation working towards an MPhil/PhD or Doctor of Management.
 A range of social science disciplines is included in the Department and research supervision is possible in a wide number of areas.

-The PhD programme follows the Business and Mangement pathway, and includes a range of skills seminars to enhance your knowledge.
+The PhD in Management - Organisation, Work and Technology pathway includes a range of skills seminars to enhance your knowledge.
 You will be allocated two supervisors, and you will be encouraged to participate in regular research and graduate seminars hosted by staff and guest speakers.
 On the other hand, the practice-orientated Doctor of Management based on reflective practice is aimed at senior managers who want to develop a more sophisticated understanding of their own practice and organisation.
 For more information on potential research topics and supervisors within this department, please visit our search for a supervisor page.

 Discover our job market candidates for 2017/18.